top of page

 The verb 'congregate' has its roots in Latin.
 It is derived from the Latin word 'congregare,' which is a combination of 'con-' meaning 'together' and 'gregare' meaning 'to gather' or 'to flock.'
 In essence, 'congregate' means to come together in a group or to gather in a specific place.
 This term has been used for centuries to describe the action of people assembling or meeting in a collective manner.
 The etymology of 'congregate' underscores its fundamental meaning of individuals or groups uniting or flocking together, whether for social, religious, or other purposes, creating a sense of community and shared presence.

-Find the meaning of congregate
+Find the correct meaning of the verb congregate:

 Try Again!